dpmcmlxxvi/pixelscan/README.rst

       foo(x,y)

-For example, the following scans pixels in a clockwise circular pattern from the origin up to a radius of 1
+For example, the following scans pixels in a clockwise circular pattern from the origin up to a radius of one

 .. code-block:: python